BLOG | Addiction

 Medically reviewed by Dr. Patrick J. Gallus, DO

 Adderall is a combination of amphetamine and dextroamphetamine (d-amphetamine) commonly used to treat attention deficit and hyperactivity disorders (ADHD) and narcolepsy.
-Wellbutrin, generic name bupropion, is an antidepressant that is also used to help quit smoking.
+Wellbutrin, the generic name of bupropion, is an antidepressant that is also used to help quit smoking.
 There is some evidence that, like Adderall, Wellbutrin improves attention and impulse control in specific populations, though the FDA has not yet approved its prescription for this purpose.
 While it might sound like Adderall and Wellbutrin are well-suited for simultaneous use, taking both drugs at once puts you at risk for a significant range of complications and can quickly lead to dangerous territory.

 Increased Risk of Seizures From Adderall and Wellbutrin

 Suppose you’ve received a prescription for this antidepressant.
-In that case, you’re probably aware that Wellbutrin is associated with seizures in about 1 in 1,000 patients, constituting an increase of up to 400% incidence compared to similar antidepressants on the market.
+In that case, you’re probably aware that Wellbutrin is associated with seizures in about 1 in 1,000 patients, constituting an increase of up to 400% in incidence compared to similar antidepressants on the market.
 The risk of seizure further increases by nearly tenfold at doses of 600mg/day.
 As a central nervous system stimulant, Adderall also reduces a person’s seizure threshold.
 When taken in combination with stimulants like Adderall, Wellbutrin presents an even higher risk for seizures, to the point that it can significantly affect even a person who had previously not seen seizures or related symptoms from taking either drug individually.

 Appetite Suppression and Weight Loss

 28% of patients who take Wellbutrin experience weight loss greater than five pounds, and significantly fewer experience weight gain than patients who take other antidepressants.
-Wellbutrin is so widely linked to loss of appetite described as anorectic.
+Wellbutrin is so widely linked to loss of appetite and is described as anorectic.

 Weight loss and appetite suppression are two of the most common side effects of amphetamines like Adderall.
 Adderall and Wellbutrin have even been tested in the same studies for use against compulsive eating.
 Taking the two drugs simultaneously puts a patient at significant risk for suppressed appetite and weight loss to the point of malnourishment or bodily harm.